DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 After completing this lesson, the participant will be able to:

-.full-width[- Identify & list the types of **information typically included in metadata records** for environmental datasets
+- Identify & list the types of **information typically included in metadata records** for environmental datasets
 - Identify 3 **reasons metadata is of value** to data users, data developers, and organizations
 - List 3 **uses for metadata**, beyond discovery of data
 - Identify and describe factors that may determine which **metadata standards** are most appropriate for a given dataset
 - List **steps to prepare** to write metadata
 - Explain how to **write good metadata**
-]

 ---

-class: center, middle

 # The Data Life Cycle